isomerpages/moe-nls/_partnerships/Parent Support Group/Parent Support Group.md

 I am happy that I made a good choice for my son.
 Once again, I would like to take this opportunity to thank the Principal and all the staffs for their dedication.
 Thank you for making NorthLight School (NLS) a unique place that my son enjoys to study in.

 <img src="/images/PSG2.jpg" style="width:40%" align=left>

+**_Mary Wong_**<br>
+**_Parent to Yeo Hwee Teng (Year 5, 2015 cohort) and Yeo Ying Jie (Year 4, 2014 cohort)_**

+Both my daughters studied in NorthLight School (NLS), and will be furthering their Year 5 education in NorthLight Academy (NLA) in January 2015.
+During their primary school education, both my daughters had never passed a single examination.
+When they received their discouraging PSLE results back then, my husband and I did not hesitate to enroll them in NLS, despite the opposition from our family.Thankfully, we persisted and we do see encouraging results.
+They have improved tremendously and showed much keen interest in their studies.
+The school also instilled good character values known as S.H.I.N.E., and encouraged teamwork and volunteerism in them.
+As a result, my daughters have grown to be well-adjusted individuals.

+As a concerned parent, I support my children by being a Parent Support Group (PSG) member.
+Through the activities organized by the PSG team, I communicate better with my children in a social setting and this strengthen our parent-child bonding as well.
+We are thankful for the dedication of all the staff and for the ample opportunities given to us.